CharlesPikachu/DecryptLogin/docs/en/LOGIN.md

 - mobile: unsupport processing the situation of appearing captcha
 - pc: unsupport processing the situation of appearing captcha

-### zgconline
+### Zgconline
 #### Supported modes
-The supported modes of zgconline include:
+The supported modes of Zgconline include:
 - pc
 #### Example
-Here is an example to login in zgconline:
+Here is an example to login in Zgconline:
 ```python
 from DecryptLogin import login
 lg = login.Login()